Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-M9rzguRCWjc.md

 ### Transcript

-> yeah we at least need an i love strawberries poster or uh pale berries poster or something yeah
+> yeah we at least need an i love strawberries poster or, pale berries poster or something yeah